The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Abstract

 \section{Abstract}

-Comprehending sound damping is integral to understanding the anomalous low temperature properties of glasses.
-After decades of theoretical and experimental studies, Rayleigh scattering scaling of the sound attenuation coefficient with frequency, $\Gamma \propto \omega^{d+1}$, became generally accepted when quantum and finite temperature effects can be neglected.
+\bfseries \boldmath Comprehending sound damping is integral to understanding the anomalous low temperature properties of glasses.
+After decades of studies, Rayleigh scaling of the sound attenuation coefficient with frequency, $\Gamma \propto \omega^{d+1}$, became generally accepted.
 Rayleigh scaling invokes a picture of scattering from defects.
-However, it is unclear how to define glass defects, or even if defects are necessary for Rayleigh scaling.
-Here we determine a particle level contribution to sound damping in the Rayleigh scaling regime.
-We find that there are areas in the glass that contribute more to sound damping than other areas over a range of frequencies, which allows us to define defects.
-We show that over a range of glass stability, sound damping scales linearly with the fraction of particles in the defects.
+It is unclear how to define glass defects.
+Here we use a particle level contribution to sound damping to determine areas in the glass that contribute more to sound damping than other areas, which allows us to define defects.
+Over a range of stability, sound damping scales linearly with the fraction of particles in the defects.
 However, sound is still attenuated in ultra-stable glasses where no defects are identified.
-We show that sound damping in these glasses is due to nearly uniformly distributed non-affine microscopic forces that arise after macroscopic deformations of non-centrosymetric structures.
-To fully understand sound attenuation in glasses one has to consider contributions from defects and a defect-free background, which represents a new paradigm of sound damping in glasses.
+We show that sound damping in these glasses is due to nearly uniformly distributed non-affine forces that arise after macroscopic deformation.
+To fully understand sound attenuation in glasses one has to consider contributions from defects and a defect-free background, which represents a different paradigm of sound damping in glasses.

+{ \textbf{Teaser}}\\ Sound attenuation in glasses exhibits features associated with scattering from defects without the presence of defects.